armirage/grunt-remove-js-comments/README.md

 Default value: `false`

 > While grunt-remove-js-comments is intended towards and tested against JavaScript files.
-I have found it save to use for my whole project.
+I have found it safe to use for my whole project.
 I use it on HTML, CSS, XML, and other file types.
 The removals are CSS url safe.

 To remove HTML comments, matching the following format, set to `true`.